BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_08.md

 Talk to the crew.
 Kreiss will give you the Glacier Badge, raising our level cap to Lv.
 55!

 Head outside to start exploring Kristiline Town.

+!enc(329)

 To the left:

 **ZCell 070: Kristiline Town**

 !img("zcell070.png")

 Enter the Sapphire Museum.
 Talk to the old man to begin the *Museum Quest*.
 Back outside, enter the Kristiline Eatery to the left.
-Talk to a man here to begin the *Aquamarine Ore* quest.
+Talk to a man here and give him the Aquamarine Ore we found earlier in exchange for a *Prism Scale*!

 !shop("Kristiline Eatery", ["Lava Cookie"])